uc-berkeley-w215/spring2022/schedule/week-10.md

 - [You’ve Been Warned: An Empirical Study of the Effectiveness of Web Browser Phishing Warnings](http://www.guanotronic.com/~serge/papers/warned.pdf), by Egelman et al. **Discussion lead: Juliana Mooney**

+- [A Week to Remember: The Impact of Browser Warning Storage Policies](https://www.usenix.org/system/files/conference/soups2016/soups2016-paper-weinberger.pdf), by Weinberger and Felt. **Discussion lead: Sai Avala**

 ### Readings you may choose to present

-- [A Week to Remember: The Impact of Browser Warning Storage Policies](https://www.usenix.org/system/files/conference/soups2016/soups2016-paper-weinberger.pdf), by Weinberger and Felt.

 - [Put your warning where your link is: Improving and evaluating email phishing warnings](https://dl.acm.org/doi/pdf/10.1145/3290605.3300748), by Petelka et al. [(cached in course folder)](https://drive.google.com/file/d/1HbbNACeRtJBcfSxI2HXXfQ8Xq0XCzWuL/view?usp=sharing)